MichaelSeyedian/backend_mod_1_prework/section2/reflection.md

 1. In your own words, what is the purpose of a method?

-> The purpose of a method is to save a set of instructions that will be used repeatedly, so they don't have to be retyped each time.
+  > The purpose of a method is to save a set of instructions that will be used repeatedly, so those instructions don't have to be retyped each time.

-1. Create a method named `hello` that will print `"Sam I am"`.
+2. Create a method named `hello` that will print `"Sam I am"`.

 ```ruby
 def hello